How to measure:

 Delivery: Kellum Sod Farm will deliver anywhere locally as long as the order is five or more pallets.
 Areas further away may require more pallets for delivery.
-Please call at least a day or two before you need delivery, as we do not pre-cut any sod.
+Delivery availability can range from a few days to several weeks depending on the time of year and weather.

-Pick-up: We also offer a pick-up service Monday-Saturday if your order is not large enough for delivery.
+Pick-up: We also offer a pick-up service Tuesday-Saturday if your order is not large enough for delivery.
 Once again, please call ahead to reserve your order.
 Pick-ups can usually be handled within 24 hours.
 Pick ups during the week are generally in the afternoons from 3:00-4:00pm and Saturday mornings form 8:00-10:00am.
 (These times can vary depending on our schedule)

 Placement: If you are laying your own sod, it is very important that you make sure you can handle and water the amount you order.
 During the warmer months, the sod cannot stay on the pallet for more than a day or so without damage.
 Once it is on the ground, you will need to make sure that it gets plenty of water in the morning and the evening for at least two weeks.
 Please visit our CARE page for more details.